Medicenna gains precedent-setting FDA approval to design a hybrid Synthetic Control ArmĀ® for a Phase 3 registrational trial

 Results

-The FDA agreed to consider the use of an SCA in Medicennaās Phase 3 rGBM trial.
-This was a precedent-setting regulatoryĀ decision to consider a hybrid external control (combining SCA patients with randomized patients) in a Phase 3 trial in anĀ indication that previously used traditional 1:1 randomized controls.
+The FDA agreed to consider the use of an SCA in Medicenna’s Phase 3 rGBM trial.
+This was a precedent-setting regulatory decision to consider a hybrid external control (combining SCA patients with randomized patients) in a Phase 3 trial in an indication that previously used traditional 1:1 randomized controls.

 In Phase 2, the SCA enabled Medicenna to better understand the expected survival benefit for MDNA55.
 This knowledge supported sample size calculations for the hybrid Phase 3 design.

-In Medicennaās upcoming trial, the hybrid SCA will give enrolled patients a greater chance to receive the experimental drug, improving enrollment, reducing patient drop-out, and accelerating trial timelines without compromising the scientific interpretability of the trial.
-The FDAās acceptance of this unique design will expedite the trial timeline, giving patients hope and earlier access to MDNA55 for a disease with poor prognosis and high unmet need.
+The hybrid SCA will give enrolled patients a greater chance to receive the experimental drug, improving enrollment, reducing drop-out, and accelerating timelines without compromising scientific interpretability.